-After the tragic events of September 11, 2001, the Western world became familiar with Islamist terrorist groups in the Middle East.
-Every day there are newspaper articles and news updates on groups such as Hamas in Isreal and Palestine, Hezbollah in Lebanon and al Qaeda in Iraq and Yemen.
-Since the years of 9/11 similar groups have developed and spread to other regions of the world in particular Africa.
-Some of these groups are:
+After the terrorist attacks in the United States of September 11, 2001, the Western world became familiar with Islamist terrorist groups in the Middle East.
+These include groups such as Hamas in Isreal and Palestine, Hezbollah in Lebanon and al Qaeda in Iraq and Yemen.
+Since the years of 9/11 similar groups have developed and spread to other regions of the world.
+In Africa, such groups include:

-However, with the April 2014 kidnapping of almost 300 female students from a girl's school in Chibok (located in northern Nigeria) the international community has now turned its' gaze upon Nigeria and Boko Haram.
-This guide documents U.S policy and concern in regards to Boko Haram activity and Nigeria's security and stability as a country.
+With the April 2014 kidnapping of almost 300 female students from a girl's school in Chibok (located in northern Nigeria), the international community turned its' gaze upon Nigeria and Boko Haram.
+This guide documents U.S policy and concerns with regard to Boko Haram activity and Nigeria's security and stability as a country.
 It identifies resources that provide background/Congressional information, books and visual resources on Boko Haram and databases where further information can be found on terrorism, terrorist groups and the stability of the African continent.